Reactivity & Receptor Schemas#

 Such dual-expressing cells can technically be accommodated in the

-than two rearrangemts and to more than a single Receptor
+than two rearrangements and to more than a single Receptor.
+In the

-case of two potential receptors, both MAY be created as an objects, if
+case of two potential receptors, both MAY be created as objects, if the

-annotation of cell-based reactivity information is currently not
+annotation of cell-based reactivity information is handled by the

 Representation of bi-specific antibodies#